Mixtape: Dominate: Music and lyrics

 Mixtape: Dominate consists of five tracks with 15 minutes and 54 seconds.
 The single album opens with the Korean version of "Giant", a mixing of boom bap and dubstep, expressing "working hard and refusing to take anything for granted, no matter how famous you get."
 Changbin and I.N's "Burnin' Tires" is a blend of rock and hip-hop, speaking about rebellion and freedom by "run[ning] our own path freely".
+Next, Han and Felix's "Truman" conveys a message of self-challenge and confident movement towards success.

-Next, Han and Felix's "Truman" contains a message of constantly self-challenging and confidently moving towards success.
 It is followed by Bang Chan and Hyunjin's "Escape", an alternative R&B track driven by "dreamy" electric guitar and "captivating" reggae rhythm.
-The lyrics reflect leaving behind the despair and escaping together to find love and freedom.
-It concluded with Lee Know and Seungmin's "Cinema", revolving around themes of perseverance, following dreams, and cherishing memories with loved ones as they will sing their best until the moment the curtain falls.
+Lyrically, the song reflects leaving behind the despair and escaping together to find love and freedom.
+It concludes with Lee Know and Seungmin's "Cinema", revolving around themes of perseverance, following dreams, and cherishing memories with loved ones as they will sing their best until the moment the curtain falls.
+Billboard named "Cinema" the 23rd best K-pop song in 2025.